jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/base.py `
  Self-paced manual review  Panel footer - Controls
 ### 18. Dictionary to Instance
-          mandatory         Progress vs Score  Task Body Update the class   ` Base `   by adding the class method   ` def create(cls, **dictionary): `   that returns an instance with all attributes already set:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Update the class   ` Base `   by adding the class method   ` def create(cls, **dictionary): `   that returns an instance with all attributes already set:
 *  ` **dictionary `  can be thought of as a double pointer to a dictionary
 * To use the  ` update `  method to assign all attributes, you must create a “dummy” instance before: * Create a  ` Rectangle `  or  ` Square `  instance with “dummy” mandatory attributes (width, height, size, etc.)
 * Call  ` update `  instance method to this “dummy” instance to apply your real values